 void foo(const T &t);

-// Error: a partial specialization of a function template is not
+// Error: a partial specialization of a function template not allowed.

 // {